(From the French)

 My true love to my dying day.

-We are busy working to bring Algernon Charles Swinburne's "Song Before Death" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "Song Before Death" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Song Before Death" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.